-Highlights: Former Nissan boss Ghosn points the finger at news conference
+Former Nissan boss Ghosn points the finger at news conference

 “I thought the boss was the judge, the boss was the prosecutor.
 The judge - very nice guy, very polite - but the prosecutors did what they want.”

 “For 17 years I was a role model in Japan.
-All of a sudden prosecutors in Japan (characterized me as a) ‘cold, greedy, dictator’.”
+All of a sudden prosecutors in Japan (characterised me as a) ‘cold, greedy, dictator’.”

 “There is no democratic country I know where you go to jail for this kind of accusation, even if they are correct.”